lucasnetau/formBuilder-plugins/README.md

 # FormBuilder Plugins
-A set of plugins that can be used with [kevinchappell/formBuilder](https://github.com/kevinchappell/formBuilder)
+A useful set of plugins that can be used with [kevinchappell/formBuilder](https://github.com/kevinchappell/formBuilder) along with how-tos and examples.

 ## Available Plugins